Like most urbanised areas in Australia, site contamination exists in suburbs built on or near former industrial land.

 - Reduce exposure to soil during gardening activities by minimising dust generation, wearing gloves and always washing hands after handling soil

 - Create a raised structure and fill it with clean sand or soil to avoid children playing in bare soil

 - Ensure animals such as chickens are kept in an area that has clean sand or soil.

 : Clean soil can be sourced from a reputable landscape supplier.

-If you have any questions, please contact Newcastle City Council on 4974 2000, the Hunter New England Local Health District on 1300 066 055 or the NSW Environmental Protection Authority on 13 55 55.
+If you have any questions, please contact City Of Newcastle on 4974 2000, the Hunter New England Local Health District on 1300 066 055 or the NSW Environmental Protection Authority on 13 55 55.